Saturday, June 18, 2011

 WHERE CARRYING LOCAL MONEY WAS AN OFFENSE

-And I was turned away – I zipped my backpack as fast as I could, then went out of the building!
-My bus was waiting outside.
-Five feet away from the door, three soldiers carrying armalite shouted at me.
-More alarming was, they pointed their guns at me - and I just froze.
+I was turned away.
+I hurriedly zipped my backpack, then went out of the building!
+My body was shaking.
+My bus had been waiting outside.
+Five feet away from my bus, three soldiers carrying AK47's shouted at me.
+More alarmingly, they pointed their guns at me - and I just froze.
 Here I was with my backpack, walking towards my bus!
-But once again, the bus conductor was behind me.
-He once again intervened and talked to them.
-I joined my bus-mates clearly shaken (and stirred!)
-Junaid was also back in his seat!
+Once again, the bus conductor intervened.
+He was fast becoming my savior.
+I joined my bus-mates clearly shaken.
+I headed back to my seat, I saw Junaid on his!

 One of the two-step Benapole immigration counters.
 The other one is seen below.